David Leatherbarrow Chosen To Receive 2020 ACSF Award for Outstanding Achievement

 Leatherbarrow’s research has focused on various topics in the history and theory of architecture, gardens, and urbanism; more recently his work has concentrated on ecological issues and the impact of contemporary technology on architecture and the city.
 When his latest book, Building Time, appears this fall, he will have published ten books, including: Three Cultural Ecologies (co-authored with William Wesley); 20th Century Architecture; Architecture Oriented Otherwise; Uncommon Ground: Architecture; Technology and TopographyThe Roots of Architectural Invention: Site, Enclosure and MaterialsOn Weathering: The Life of Buildings in Time (co-authored with Mohsen Mostafavi, which won the 1995 International Book Award in architectural theory from the American Institute of Architects); and Surface Architecture (also with Mostafavi), which won the Bruno Zevi Prize from the International Congress of Architecture Critics.
 Leatherbarrow has published scholarly articles in many architecture journals, such as, AA Filesarq: Architectural Research Quarterly;l’Architecture d’Aujuord’huiDaidalosNordic ArchitectureShinkenchikuJournal of Garden HistoryJournal of the Society of Architectural Historians; and Rassegna.
 This year AIA and ACSA awarded him the Topaz Medallion for Architectural Education.

 Leatherbarrow delivered his award lecture online in July, 2020.
-You can watch it here.
+You can watch it here:

 Recent Articles